 What LANAP Patients Can Expect

-New York City and Manhattan patients can schedule an appointment with Dr. Kissel to control periodontal disease and repair damage to your oral health.
+New York City patients can schedule an appointment with Dr. Kissel to control periodontal disease and repair damage to your oral health.
 During your procedure, Dr. Kissel will:

 - Provide you with The Wand, local anesthetic system to give you greater comfort during the procedure.